-1. The facility will include temperature controlled land and air space $(-2^{\circ}\text{C to } + 5^{\circ}\text{C})$ as well as a cooled saltwater pool (< 9°C).
+1. The facility will include temperature controlled land and air space $(-2^{\circ}C \text{ to } +5^{\circ}C)$ as well as a cooled saltwater pool (< 9°C).

 - 2. All incoming and exiting air will be filtered to 99.97% at 0.3 microns through a High Efficiency Particulate Air (HEPA) filter.
 This is to protect the penguins from naturally occurring pathogens in the Melbourne region (especially Aspergillus spp.), and to minimise the risk of exposing susceptible Australian species to any infectious agent present in the facility. - 3.
-All waste water (except sewer water) will be capable of being chlorinated as directed by AOIS before discharge to waste. - 4.
+The facility will be capable of chlorinating all waste water (except sewer water) as directed by AQIS before discharge to waste. - 4.
 Staff uniforms/overalls used within the exhibit will not be removed from the quarantine approved premises (QAP).
 Laundry facilities will be available. - 5.
 There will be two separate isolation/quarantine rooms for holding birds off exhibit. - 6.
 Public viewing will be through acrylic panels above and below the water - 7.
 The exhibit and husbandry practices will be developed to meet AQIS' requirements, as well as catering to the environmental needs of the birds. - 8.
 Access to the building will be restricted to the minimum number of staff.
 It will be locked and inaccessible by members of the public, and except for emergency exits, the main access doors will be constructed as air locks.
 The facility will be fully monitored and alarmed.